-- WiFi Connectivity – Vector is capable of connecting to a WiFi network by itself, which further adds more functionality.
+- WiFi Connectivity – Anki Vector is capable of connecting to a WiFi network by itself, which further adds more functionality.
 Vector can connect to a WiFi network independently, which adds so much more functionality.

 - Built-In Microphone – The Vector comes with its own onboard beamforming four-microphone array.
 That means it can double up as a voice assistant.
 Like you would ask Amazon Alexa or Google Home any questions, you can do the same with the Vector, keep reminders, set timers, and more.
 In fact, shortly after the Vector was on sale, the company released an update that made it compatible with Amazon Alexa.

 - Voice – Another great thing about the Vector robot is that it comes with its voice, which makes it appear more lifelike when you’re asking it questions.

 - Better Camera – Not only does Vector’s camera come with a higher resolution at 720p, but it also comes with a wider field of view than its counterpart.
 Vector features a 720-pixel wide-angle lens camera, whereas Cozmo’s camera isn’t as good, with a resolution of 320 x 240-pixel camera with a narrower angle.